cgrindel/rules_spm/README.md

 dependencies and generate Bazel build files that will build the external packages using [rules_swift](https://github.com/bazelbuild/rules_swift).
 This will allow applications to be built and deployed to any platforms/devices supported by `rules_swift` and `rules_apple`.
-Information about the plugin will be posted to here and [bazelbuild.slack.com](https://bazelbuild.slack.com).
+Information about the plugin will be posted to here and [bazelbuild.slack.com](https://bazelbuild.slack.com) in the coming weeks.

 [![Build](https://github.com/cgrindel/rules_spm/actions/workflows/ci.yml/badge.svg?event=schedule)](https://github.com/cgrindel/rules_spm/actions/workflows/ci.yml)